 Consequently, all-wheel bearings eventually will fail; how long they will last depends on your driving habits.
 Poor wheel balance and uneven tire pressure can also strain the bearings, causing them to fail prematurely.

-How do we know whether the Jeep Grand Cherokee humming noise is due to bearing issues
+How do we know whether the Jeep Grand Cherokee humming noise is due to bearing issues when accelerating?

 The most notorious sign of a faulty bearing is the humming noise that changes in intensity or pitch when you make a curve at high speeds.
 For instance, if the humming increases when you make a left turn, there is a good chance that the bearing of the left wheel is at fault.